well1791/belief-systems/chapters/chapter01.md

 It's good enough if you can understand how deep is this meaning on everything you can perceive.

-But, if you came up with a definition; that's great!
-Congrats for that!

-Anyway, I don't think there's a unique definition _"Belief Systems"_, so here are my two cents:
+If you came up with an idea already, that's great!
+But, I don't think there's a unique definition for _"Belief Systems"_ so, here is my own definition:

-> Belief systems defines a set of systems that we have accepted already as true to ourselves.
+> A belief system defines a set of systems that we have accepted already as true to ourselves.

-Although I like that concept, I think it's not good enough; that's why the rest of the chapters are important.
+Although I like that definition I think it's not good enough but, that's the purpose of the book.

 [Table of Content](../readme.md#table-of-content)